runekaagaard/django-hypergen/examples/coredocs/LIVEVIEW.rst

 *re_path (None)*
     Autourls registers the view using Djangos `re_path <https://docs.djangoproject.com/en/dev/ref/urls/#re-path>`_ function.
 *base_template (None)*
     Wrap the html written inside with view with a base template contextmanager function.
 This makes it simple for multiple views to share the same base template, and enables automatic partial page loading.
+The base template function must have a ``my_base_template.target_id = "my-inner-id"`` attribute set for partial loading to work.

 *login_url (None)*
     Redirect to this url if the user doesn't have the required permissions.
 *redirect_field_name (None)*